Project Based Learning

 Dr. Protano’s Global I students have completed a large scale model of the Nile River Valley.
 The model includes a functional irrigation system, a live ecosystem, and replicas of peasant houses from ancient Egypt.
 The students created the model in our Fabrication Lab using their Chromebooks for research and the laser cutter and 3D printer for the model.

-Students have been focusing on exploring the architectural and economic impact first river systems like the Nile River Valley have made on modern versions, such as the Mississippi River, here in the United States.
-Their captions can be viewed in the FabLab for all to enjoy.
+Students focused on exploring the architectural and economic impact first river systems like the Nile River Valley have made on modern versions, such as the Mississippi River, here in the United States.

 Basecamp Expeditionaries, a social entrepreneurship experience for our exponential age